fbpx

 The multiples method values a company based on its EBITDA (Earnings before Interest, Tax, Depreciation, and Amortization).
 Depending on the industry, competition, management team, and some other qualitative aspects, you can value the business at 5X, 10X or 15X of current EBITDA.
 This is a powerful and simple valuation tool that investors employ to quickly estimate the value of a more mature startup.

-Startups have different stages they go through since the moment the idea comes up until the point at which the company has matured to a fully-operational corporation.
+Startups have different stages they go through from the moment the idea comes up until the point at which the company has matured to a fully-operational corporation.
 Each of these startup valuation methods can be more useful for some stages than others and you need to determine in which stage the company is in before you pick the method that is best suited for the company.

 It is the earliest of the stages for startups.
 At this point, there’s usually no revenue, no assets, no team, no business.
 Just an idea and the willingness to move forward.
 At this point, the Berkus Method or even the Venture Capital Valuation Method may be the most recommended.

 The startup is now a solid idea on the move.
-It probably has a beta product or a prototype by now or have already made some sales.
+It probably has a beta product or a prototype by now or has already made some sales.
 At this point, you can rely on more technical methods such as the Cost-to-Duplicate method, and the Venture Capital Method.

-At this point the startups need money to expand and continue growing.
+At this point, the startups need money to expand and continue growing.
 The business model is already proven (to some extent) by now, and revenue-generation potential can be assessed.
-You can incorporate startup valuation models that rely heavily on financial data to come up with a number, such as DCF Method and Valuation by Multiples Method.
+You can incorporate startup valuation models that rely heavily on financial data to come up with a number, such as DCF Method and the Valuation by Multiples Method.

 Author